ShadyChrome/primeval-tower-rn/memory-bank/activeContext.md

 ## Important Patterns and Preferences
 - **Documentation-First:** The creation of the Memory Bank at the project's inception establishes a preference for maintaining thorough documentation throughout the development lifecycle.
 - **Clear Separation of Concerns:** The initial architecture proposal separates the client, backend, UI, and game logic, indicating a preference for clean, maintainable code.
+- **Minimalist Design Preference:** User prefers clean, simple components over complex UI elements (as demonstrated with TreasureBox redesign)

 ## Learnings and Project Insights
 - The game design is well-defined but complex, with many interconnected systems (Primes, Elements, Hatching, Combat, Runes).
 A methodical, feature-by-feature approach will be necessary.
 - The project's success heavily relies on getting the "feel" right, both in terms of the relaxing UI and the engaging combat loop.
 Early prototyping and user feedback will be valuable.
+- Users prefer clean, functional designs over feature-heavy interfaces - simplicity is key.